-Butternut Tamales with flavorful Pepita Sauce (Pumpkin Seed-Cilantro Sauce) over a bed of seasoned black beans, topped with cilantro, pickled onions and crunchy watermelon radishes!
-A flavorful vegetarian dinner.
-These can be made ahead and are lower-fat, GF and Vegan-adaptable!
+Butternut Squash Tamales with flavorful Pumpkin Seed-Cilantro Sauce over a bed of seasoned black beans, topped with cilantro, pickled onions and crunchy watermelon radishes!
+A flavorful vegetarian dinner that can be made ahead.

 Forgive me if I keep repeating myself, but just in case you missed it, my husband and I are spending the winter down in Santa Barbara, California this year- away from the Pacific Northwest and all the cold and snow.
 It has been glorious!
 (Ok I’ll stop bragging!) 😉